Baking is one of my favorite pastimes. I enjoy baking cookies, cakes, breads, pies, muffins, cupcakes, and much more.

-- Pour in the hot water into the dry mixture.
+- Pour the hot water into the dry mixture.

-- Add condensed milk into the mixture and give it a quick stir.
+- Add condensed milk to the mixture and give it a quick stir.

-- Add the vegetable oil into the mixture and stir the mixture to combine.
+- Add the vegetable oil to the mixture and stir the mixture to combine.

 - Add the lightly beaten eggs and vanilla extract into the mixture.
 Stir to combine the mixture completely.
 (The batter will be thin, but don't worry.
 That's how it should be.)